gschorcht/l3gd20h-esp-idf/README.md

 ### FIFO

-In order to limit the rate at which the host process has to fetch data, especially at high output data rates, the L3GD20H embeds a first-in first-out buffer (FIFO).
+In order to limit the rate at which the host processor has to fetch the data, the L3GD20H embeds a first-in first-out buffer (FIFO).
+This is in particular helpful at high output data rates.
 The FIFO buffer can work in seven different modes and is able to store up to 32 angular rate samples.
-Please refer the [datashet](http://www.st.com/resource/en/datasheet/l3gd20.pdf) or [application note](http://www.st.com/resource/en/application_note/dm00119036.pdf) for more details.
+Please refer the [datasheet](http://www.st.com/resource/en/datasheet/l3gd20.pdf) or [application note](http://www.st.com/resource/en/application_note/dm00119036.pdf) for more details.

 Driver symbol | FIFO mode
 --------------|-------------------------